worldviewer/react-worldviewer-prototype/README.md

-# The Open Layers Worldviewer
+# The Mobile-First Controversy Card Prototype

-A new GIS-based approach to visualizing discourse on scientific controversies, inspired by Flemming Hansen
+A GIS-inspired approach to visualizing discourse on scientific controversies, inspired by Flemming Hansen and built in React.js for mobile devices

 ## Defining the Problem